inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 <br>
 <br>

-#### QUERY PERFORMANCE
+#### FOR IMPROVED QUERY PERFORMANCE
 - **Partitioning and Clustering:** Partitioning tables and clustering data in BigQuery can significantly improve query performance by limiting the amount of data scanned.
 - **Avoid Oversharding Tables:** Avoid creating too many table partitions (shards), as this can lead to suboptimal query performance.
 - **Denormalize Data:** Consider using nested or repeated columns instead of excessive normalization to reduce the need for joins and improve performance.
 - **Filter Data Before Joining:** Apply filters to your data before performing joins to reduce the amount of data being joined.
-- **Do Not Treat the WITH Clause as Prepared Statements:** ???
-This is unclear to me.
-I thought WITH helped with performance. ???
+- **Do Not Treat the WITH Clause as Prepared Statements:** A prepared statement is run and optimized once.
+It is not reevaluated by the query optimizer each time the query is run.
 - **Avoid JavaScript User-Defined Functions:** They may not perform as efficiently as native BigQuery functions.
 - **Use Approximate Aggregate Functions (HyperLog++):** When exact precision is not required, consider using approximate aggregate functions for faster results.
 - **Order By Last:** If possible, use ORDER BY as the last operation in your query for better performance.